About the Grace Hospice

 A home-like atmosphere

 The Hospice opened to its first residents in January of 2004.
-Even at 18,000 square feet, the environment is home-like, offering 12 spacious resident rooms, each equipped with a television, microwave, coffee maker, telephone, ample closet space, private bath including shower and pull-out sofa bed for family members wishing to stay with the resident.
-Other features include a chapel, dining room, children’s play area, sun room and patio.
+Even at 18,000 square feet, the environment is home-like, offering 12 spacious resident rooms, each equipped with a television, microwave, telephone, ample closet space, private bath including shower.
+Residents are allowed to visit the chapel and dining room, and children’s play area (temporarily unavailable), sun room and patio.
 Each resident room provides a view of the grounds and Sturgeon Creek.

 What are the costs of the Hospice?

 The daily rate (per diem) for hospice care is $30, payable at the end of each month through the Grace Hospital Finance Department.
-This charge includes 24 hour nursing care, on site food preparation that is resident-centred (meals are prepared on site with the preferences of residents in mind), housekeeping services, telephone and computer access and amenities for in-room food and beverage preparation, such as a kettle, microwave and fridge.
-Families can arrange to join their loved one for meals at a reasonable cost.
+This charge includes 24 hour nursing care, on site food preparation that is resident-centred (meals are prepared on site with the preferences of residents in mind), housekeeping services, telephone and other amenities, such as a microwave and fridge.

 Who is part of the team?

-The Hospice is staffed by nurses, resident aides, clerical staff, dietary personnel, spiritual caregivers, and staff who manage the hospice environment and supplies.
-Their work is complemented by the contributions of many volunteers.
+The Hospice is staffed by nurses, resident aides, clerical staff, nutrition support worker, Spiritual Health Services, psychosocial specialist and staff who manage the hospice environment and supplies.

-Community physicians as well as physicians, staff and home care services of the Winnipeg Regional Health Authority’s Palliative Care program collaborate with our hospice team.
+The Winnipeg Regional Health Authority’s Palliative Care program team and physicians collaborate with our hospice team.
 Other supports are provided through the Grace Hospital and Grace Hospital Foundation.

 Links with other community programs are also in place to enhance the quality of life of residents.